AI - Bouncing Ball with Motion Sensor (Difficulty: 3)

 You can verify that the board speed is 0 when you are not moving:

-Step 6 - Make the Board Move
+Step 6 - Move the Board Left or Right

 Now the board will stay within the stage: